sbaack/sbaack.github.io/readme.md

 After you've done some changes or created new content in the `pelican` branch (e.g. a new blog post), do the following:

 - Preview your changes before publication.
-Use `make clean html serve` or `invoke clean preview serve`.
-This creates a new `output` folder containing the updated static files and serves them at <http://localhost:8000/> by default.
+Use `make dev-preview` or `invoke dev-preview`.
+This (re-)creates an `output` folder containing the updated static files and serves them at <http://localhost:8000/> by default.
 - If you didn't encounter any issues in the preview, commit your changes to the `pelican` branch.
 - Publish your content with `make github` or `invoke gh_pages`.
 This first moves and commits the contents of the `output` directory in the `pelican` branch to the `main` branch using `ghp-import`, and then pushes an update to `origin main`.